lytex/tsquery/README.md

 Run [Tree Sitter](https://tree-sitter.github.io) queries from the command line.

-Forked from [https://git.sr.ht/~wintershadows/tsquery] to write only the text that matches the query
+Forked from [https://git.sr.ht/~wintershadows/tsquery] to write only the text from the code that matches the query

+To write only the code add a `--only-code` argument

 # Installation